arben-grepi/Clutch3/README.md

 Various errors can occur, such as:

-- **Compression failures**
+- **Compression failures** (rare, as compression is assumed to always work)
-- **Slow uploads due to poor internet connection**
+- **Slow uploads due to poor internet connection** (now handled with smart pause/resume)
 - **User backgrounding or closing the app during recording/uploading**

 In these cases, we save the latest event to the cache.
 The next time the user opens the app, we upload the latest video record status with an error object containing detailed information about the cause of the interruption.
+For slow uploads, the app now offers pause/resume functionality instead of manual saving.

-If a video is taking too long to upload due to poor internet connection, we instruct the user to save the video locally and upload it manually when there's a better connection.
+If a video is taking too long to upload due to poor internet connection, the app automatically detects this and offers the user the option to pause the upload.
+The upload can be resumed later when a better connection is found, and the upload state persists across app restarts.
 Video authenticity is verified using timestamps that match the recording start time (recorded in the database at the beginning of the session).

-When users stop the uploading process, we automatically send error information including internet connection status for analysis.
+When users pause the uploading process, the upload state is saved to cache and can be resumed later.
+The app automatically sends error information including internet connection status for analysis when uploads fail.

 <img src="assets/images/UI_notifying_about_cacheErrors.png" alt="Clutch3 Homepage" width="160" />
 <img src="assets/images/UI_report_error_form.png" alt="Clutch3 Homepage" width="160" />